kubeflow/community/proposals/restructure-KF-docs-proposal.md

   - Blog Posts
   - Videos
   - Shared Resources and Components
-- **Further Setup and Troubleshooting**
+- **Setups** (rename of current section "Further Setup and Troubleshooting", needs alphabetization)
   - Configuring Kubeflow with kfctl and kustomize
-  - Kubeflow On-prem in a Multi-node Kubernetes Cluster
-  - Usage Reporting
+  - Integrations
   - Istio Usage in Kubeflow
   - Job Scheduling
+  - Kubeflow On-prem in a Multi-node Kubernetes Cluster
+- **Troubleshooting** (created with files from current section "Further Setup and Troubleshooting")
+  - Frequently Asked Questions
   - Troubleshooting
-  - Frequently Asked Questions
+  - Usage Reporting
   - Support
-  - Integrations
 - **Upgrading Kubeflow** (to be removed)
 - **Reference**
   - Reference Overview